-The dead oliphaunt carcass used in this film is reportedly the largest prop ever built for a motion picture.
-According to members of the prop department, director Peter Jackson still thought it could have been bigger.
+The dead oliphaunt carcass, used in this film, is reportedly the largest prop ever built for a movie.
+According to members of the Prop Department, Director Peter Jackson still thought it could have been bigger.

 Each of the cast members was given a gift on their last day of shooting, usually a prop that was significant to their roles.
 Miranda Otto received one of Eowyn's dresses and her sword, Liv Tyler received Arwen's "dying dress", Orlando Bloom got one of Legolas' bows.

 The final day of filming on the trilogy actually happened over a month after this movie was theatrically released, and three weeks after the 2004 Academy Awards.
 Peter Jackson arranged to film one final shot of skulls on the floor in the tunnel of the Paths of the Dead, which was included in the Extended Edition DVD.
 He thought it was funny to be doing filming on a movie that had already won the Best Picture Oscar.

 Billy Boyd's singing scene largely came about because Philippa Boyens went for a night out at a karaoke bar with the younger male cast members, and she was very struck by the quality of his voice.
 Remembering that Denethor asks Pippin to sing him a song when Faramir heads off to war, she resurrected the lyrics from the novel, and Boyd himself came up with the tune for it.